Are you an active player in your life?

 While we are on the topic of eating, don’t just stop at blueberries.

-Make a change to the way you eat and you will experience drastic changes.
+Make a change to how you eat, and you will experience drastic changes.

-Most of us, including me, eat too many carbohydrates and refined sugars every day.
+Most of us, including me, eat too many carbohydrates and refined sugars daily.

 This leads to many issues.

 Over time, you will gain more weight, which could lead to diabetes, cancer, heart disease, and more.